 PGE-25 Lack of details in PG&E's WMP on how to address personnel shortages.
-Class A Deficiency PG&E has experienced personnel shortages that have had an impact on its wildfire mitigation initiatives, and particularly on vegetation management.
+Class Α Deficiency PG&E has experienced personnel shortages that have had an impact on its wildfire mitigation initiatives, and particularly on vegetation management.
 During the February 2020 workshops and in its WMP, PG&E has expressed concern regarding talent/workforce shortages for vegetation management.
 Considering its extensive vegetation management work scale and scope, PG&E does not explicitly discuss a recruitment strategy, which will be critical to its completion of these initiatives.
-Condition PG&E shall develop and furnish an RCP that includes: i. a description of its recruitment and training for vegetation management talent and how it plans to address this constraining factor in scaling its vegetation management programs; ii. a description of its strategy for direct recruiting and indirect recruiting via contractors and subcontractors; and iii. provide metrics to track the effectiveness of its recruiting programs, including metrics to track the percentage of recruits that are newly trained, percentage from out of state, and the percentage that were working for another California utility immediately prior to being engaged by PG&E.
+It is important for PG&E to document that it is not trying to mitigate its personnel shortages simply by hiring away workers from other electrical corporations; such a practice will not reduce the state's overall personnel shortages.
+Condition PG&E shall develop and furnish an RCP that includes: a description of its recruitment and training for vegetation management talent and how it plans to address this constraining factor in scaling its vegetation management programs; a description of its strategy for direct recruiting and indirect recruiting via contractors and subcontractors; and metrics to track the effectiveness of its recruiting programs, including metrics to track the percentage of recruits that are newly trained, percentage from out of state, and the percentage that were working for another California utility immediately prior to being engaged by PG&E. PG&E may file confidential information under seal so long as PG&E justifies its claim that the material requires such protection.

-PGE-26 Effectiveness of increased vegetation clearances.
-Class С Deficiency PG&E has numerous vegetation management programs focused on complying with existing requirements as well as "enhanced" vegetation management focused on "at-risk" species and fuel management work.
+Effective and finance descentation allows and Effectiveness of increased vegetation clearances.
+Class A Deficiency PG&E has numerous vegetation management programs focused on complying with existing requirements as well as "enhanced" vegetation management focused on "at-risk" species and fuel management work.
 Based on its responses to the Utility Survey, PG&E plans to increase the frequency of vegetation inspections while continuing to schedule them as schedule- and static-map based, and inspection checklists will remain compliance-based.
-As PG&E's vegetation management programs grow in scope, it provides little discussion or evidence of the effect of these increased vegetation clearances on utility ignitions.
-Condition In its 2021 WMP update, PG&E shall: i.
-PG&E shall coordinate with other electrical corporations to provide analysis from a study detailing the effect of increased vegetation clearances on outage and ignition probabilities, evaluating the impact, separately, on outage and ignition probability as a function of clearance distance; and ii. provide a report on the parameters and findings of this study in its 2021 WMP.
+As PG&E's vegetation management programs grow in scope, it provides little discussion or evidence of the effect of increased vegetation clearances on utility ignitions.
+Condition PG&E shall submit an RCP with a plan for the following: Comparing areas with and without enhanced post-trim clearances to measure the extent to which post-trim clearance distances affect probability of vegetation caused ignitions and outages Collaborating with SCE and SDG&E in accordance with SCE-12 and SDG&E-13 to develop a consensus methodology for how to measure post-trim vegetation clearance distance impacts on the probability of vegetation caused ignitions and outages